 Engine DevTools extension provides integration with the Nginstack platform, enabling Visual Studio Code as an alternative to Engine for editing code stored in an Nginstack database.

 Version numbers for this extension are incremented according to the Nginstack platform versions.
 This way, x.y.z will be the compatible version for Nginstack x.y.z.

 Detailed release notes are available here.

 In order to access the desired database, you need to add it to your settings:

 Opening and editing the Virtual File System

-Once the .env file set up is done, run 'Engine: Add Engine Virtual File System' in the Command Palette (which can be accessed with the 'ctrl+shift+P' shortcut).
-The extension creates an in-memory file system that is a representation of the VFS, opened as another project folder in your File Explorer.
+Once you connect to a database, the extension creates an in-memory file system that is a representation of the VFS, opened as another project folder in your File Explorer.

 Creating files and directories

 Since files and directories in the VFS are linked to the concept of products that can be licensed and permissions regarding those products, creating new files is not as straightforward as if they were local.